What’s A Brasserie?

-Before setting out for an unforgettable day of dining in Paris, it’s important to understand the differences between these types of establishments.
+Before setting out for an unforgettable day of Paris dining, it’s important to understand the differences between these types of establishments.
 And once you do, it’s important to understand that the distinctions are becoming blurrier all the time.

 Brasseries, Alsatian in origin and many with glowing belle époque decor, are iconic of Paris dining.
 Numerous brasseries still serve specialties like choucroute garnie and have beers on tap, but you can expect a broad menu and a bustling atmosphere.
 Many have oyster stands out front where an écailler prepares grand platters of shellfish.
 Two of the most famous—Bofinger, with a stunning stained-glass dome ceiling, near the Bastille; and Lipp, in St.-Germain-des-Prés—are worth visiting for the atmosphere, though perhaps not for the food.
 Other classics include Julien and Le Grand Colbert.